GrammaticalFramework/gf-eclipse-plugin/README.markdown

 In order for dependencies to be satisfied, you need to ensure that your Eclipse has the following update site URLs set:

-- Eclipse releases (change version number to match): <http://download.eclipse.org/eclipse/updates/3.7/>
+- Eclipse releases (change version name to match): <http://download.eclipse.org/releases/indigo>
 - Xtext: <http://download.eclipse.org/modeling/tmf/xtext/updates/composite/releases/>

 **Steps for installation**

 1. Inside Eclipse, go to **Help &rarr; Install New Software**.
 1. Add new software site using the URL: `http://www.grammaticalframework.org/eclipse/release/`
-1. Select the **GF Eclipse Plugin**, and make sure the option _Contact all update sites during install to find required software_ is checked.
+1. Select the **GF Eclipse Plugin**, and make sure the **Contact all update sites during install to find required software** option is checked.
 1. Click Next, accept the license agreement and install.
 1. Accept the prompt warning that the software is unsigned.
 1. Restart Eclipse when prompted.

-**Note when installing on Ubuntu:**
-If you installed the Eclipse package from Ubuntu's Software Centre you may find that your update site list is empty, as described by [this bug](https://bugs.launchpad.net/ubuntu/+source/eclipse/+bug/460944).
-This will cause the GFEP installation to fail; You will need to add the standard Eclipse update site URL manually, e.g. `http://download.eclipse.org/releases/indigo/`

 #### Settings
 1. Add the GF perspective by clicking **Open Perspective &rarr; Other** and choosing **GF**.